bwilsoncc/basemap/README.md

 2. Make sure the map it uses does not have any features selected.
 3. Make sure the data sources are correct, you likely will want the STAGING version for example instead of your personal version or the default.

-### Republish vector layers, including all the label layers.

-In order of usage for a workflow,
+### Republishing: labels, features, and vector tiles.

+Run scripts in this order as a workflow.

+2023-04-03 I am converting these tools to toolboxes so that I can build a model, but we're not there yet.

 * **process_basemap_data.py**     status: working
 This script is used to import data for the basemap services